tphang/capybara-accessible/README.md

 You can use exclusions to supress failures for accessibility errors that you cannot immediately address, without turning off all assertions.

 See the [Google Accessibility Developer Tools wiki](https://code.google.com/p/accessibility-developer-tools/wiki/AuditRules) for the complete list of codes.

+### Disabling audits
+You can disable audits on individual tests by tagging the example or group as `inaccessible: true`, and configuring Rspec like so:

+    RSpec.configure do |config|
+      config.around(:each, :inaccessible => true) do |example|
+        Capybara::Accessible.skip_audit { example }
+      end
+    end

 ## Contributing